kislball/goocord/README.md

 ## Concepts
 GooCord uses a concept of *providers*.
 These are special structures, which implement provider interfaces.
 It makes the library very extensive and reliable.
+## Features
+- Thread-safe
+- Scalable
+- Pluggable
+- Built-in sharding and framework
+- ...and more is coming

 **UNDER DEVELOPMENT**